About cognitive impairment

 Common conditions associated with cognitive impairment

 Dementia and delirium are the two most common forms of cognitive impairment among older people admitted to hospital.
-While they are not a normal part of getting old, these conditions commonly effect older people.
+While they are not a normal part of getting old, these conditions commonly affect older people.
 As our population ages, the number of people with delirium and dementia in hospital will increase.

 Dementia causes progressive cognitive impairment, affecting memory, judgement, language and the ability to perform everyday tasks.
 Alzheimer’s disease is the most common type of dementia.
 Dementia is predominately a disorder related to age but can affect people younger than 65 years old.
 This is known as younger onset dementia.